withastro/docs/src/pages/en/reference/integrations-reference.md

 **Type:** [`ViteDevServer`](https://vitejs.dev/guide/api-javascript.html#vitedevserver)

-An mutable instance of the Vite server used in "dev" and "preview" mode.
+A mutable instance of the Vite server used in "dev" and "preview" mode.
 For instance, this is [used by our Partytown integration](https://github.com/withastro/astro/tree/main/packages/integrations/partytown) to inject the Partytown server as middleware:

 ```js
 import